jaisal1311/Deep-Learning/README.md

 ### →  [Facial Expression Recognizer](https://github.com/jaisal1311/Deep-Learning/tree/master/Computer%20Vision/FER) 😅😓😱😩🥴

-If any issues, feel free to contact.
+If any issues, open an issues I'll fix it as soon as possible.🙂